-- ✓ Tuning RDMA networks is an important factor to achieving high-performance - ✓ Current method of parameters configuration can be a complex operation.
-Reference the number of parameters require to tune the configuration - ✓ Congestion control algorithms usually requires collaboration between the NIC and switch - ✓ Traditional PFC manual configuration needs complex calculation with lots of parameters - ✓ Excessive headroom leads to reduce the number of lossless queues while too little headroom leads to packet loss
+- Tuning RDMA networks is an important factor to achieving high-performance - Current method of parameters configuration can be a complex operation.
+Reference the number of parameters require to tune the configuration - -Congestion control algorithms usually requires collaboration between the NIC and switch - ← Traditional PFC manual configuration needs complex calculation with lots of parameters.